Gatwick Airport: Expansion proposals

-Gatwick has been included in many reviews of airport capacity in southeastern England.
+Gatwick has been included in many reviews of airport capacity in South East England.
 Expansion options have included a third terminal and a second runway; although an agreement not to build a second runway was made in 1979 with West Sussex County Council, that agreement expired by its terms after 40 years.
 Expanded operations would allow Gatwick to handle more passengers than Heathrow does today, with a new terminal between two wide-spaced runways.
 This would complement or replace the South Terminal, depending on expected future traffic.

 Airport management's proposal for a second runway (south of the existing runway and airport boundary) was unveiled in July 2013.
 This was shortlisted for further consideration by the Airports Commission in December 2013, and the commission's final report was published in July 2015.
 Another proposal would extend the North Terminal south, with a passenger bridge in the area currently occupied by aircraft stands without jet bridges.
 Gatwick's draft master plan (released for consultation on 13 October 2011) dropped the passenger-bridge plan in favour of a mid-field satellite (next to the control tower) linking to the North Terminal as part of an expanded 2030 single-runway, two-terminal airport.

 In late 2011, the Department for Transport (DfT) also began a feasibility study for a high-speed rail link between Gatwick and Heathrow as part of a plan combining the airports into a "collective" or "virtual hub", Heathwick.
 The scheme envisaged a high-speed rail route parallel to the M25, covering 35 mi in 15 minutes.
 Trains would have reached speeds of 180 mph, and passengers would have passed through immigration (or check-in) only once.
 Reactions to this proposal were largely negative.
 Another proposal for a high-speed railway link to Heathrow, HS4Air, as part of a scheme to link the High Speed 1 and High Speed 2 railway lines and connect regional cities in Britain to the Channel Tunnel, was rejected in 2018.